Robert Nozick’s Political Philosophy

 It would seem, however, that Nozick can insist that any ongoing attempt to maximize lifetime incomes for the worst off (or to sustain any other non-trivial pattern) will require unannounced and unpredictable interferences with citizens’ expectations and acquisitions.
 For, as economic preferences, needs, opportunities, beliefs, insights, and capacities change in unannounced and unpredictable ways, the public system will similarly have to change if it is going to continue to aim at maximizing lifetime incomes for the worst off.
 And as further unannounced and unpredictable changes occur, the basic structure will again have to be changed in unannounced and unpredictable ways.
 As Rawls himself says, “… even in a well-ordered society, adjustments in the basic structure are always necessary” (Rawls 1993: 284, Mack 2018: 124–129).
 The institution of those adjustments will almost certainly have to dishonor some of the entitlements proclaimed under the previous public system and treat some of people’s previously earned holdings to previously unannounced and unpredictable transfers and redistributions (Mack 2002a, 85–91).

-In “Redistribution and Property Rights” Nozick offers a more external argument against all patterned theories of justice.
-The argument is that the institutional operation of any (non-trivial) patterned doctrine amounts to the institution of partial ownership of some people by other people.
+Nozick’s second main critique of pattern doctrines of justice in holdings – which appears in “Redistribution and Property Rights” – is an external argument.
+The institutional operation of any (non-trivial) patterned doctrine amounts to the institution of partial ownership of some people by other people.

 Whether it is done through taxation on wages or on wages over a certain amount, or through seizure of profits, or through there being a big social pot so that it’s not clear what’s coming from where and what’s going where, patterned principles of distributive justice involve appropriating the actions of other persons.
 Seizing the results of someone’s labor is equivalent to seizing hours from him and directing him to carry on various activities… .
 This process … makes [those who carry it out] a part-owner of you; it gives them a property right in you.
 Just as having such partial control and power of decision, by right, over an animal or inanimate object would be to have a property right in it.
 (172)